The six-phase loop

 The related cost is mediation when parallel subagents make conflicting edits.
 The cheap mediation: the orchestrator detects that two branches touched the same file in incompatible ways, drops the later branch, and re-runs it sequentially with the first branch's output passed in as context.
 The expensive mediation: the orchestrator summarizes the conflicting changes, asks a higher-capability model to pick the right merge, then re-applies.
 Most conflicts are cheap.
 Some are not, and the expensive ones eat the speed gain you went parallel to capture.

-The coordination cost is real and bounded.
+The coordination cost shows up as conflict mediation - re-running a dropped branch, or paying a higher-capability model to pick a merge - and it is bounded.
 The bound: the more independent the subagent tasks are, the lower the conflict rate.
 The way to keep them independent is to scope by file or by module, not by feature.
 Six subagents each editing one file is safe.
 Six subagents all editing the same feature across overlapping files is a recipe for the expensive case every time.
 In my experience, the teams that hit this problem are usually dispatching too many subagents for the work at hand.
 Three well-scoped subagents finish faster than eight overlapping ones, every time.

 Execute is also where the agent encounters governance.
 Every tool call goes through the permission gate.
 Every Bash command goes through the security hooks.
 Every file write goes through the sandbox.
 If the agent tries something the governance layer disallows, the action is blocked, the agent reports back to the orchestrator, the orchestrator decides how to proceed.
 The rigor lives in the layers below execute; execute just runs the work.